KedarAthrey/mini-projects/README.md

 <h2>Applications</h2>
-Clinical Diagnosis: Bandpower analysis is used to detect abnormalities such as epilepsy, sleep disorders, and brain injuries.
+Clinical Diagnosis: Bandpower analysis is used to detect abnormalities such as epilepsy, sleep disorders, and brain injuries.<br>
-Cognitive Research: Analysis of EEG bandpowers provides insights into cognitive processes such as attention, memory, and learning.
+Cognitive Research: Analysis of EEG bandpowers provides insights into cognitive processes such as attention, memory, and learning.<br>

-Brain-Computer Interfaces (BCIs): Bandpower features are employed in BCIs for controlling external devices through neural signals.
+Brain-Computer Interfaces (BCIs): Bandpower features are employed in BCIs for controlling external devices through neural signals.<br>
 <h2>Code</h2>
 can be found in this branch as main.py
 <h2>Sources</h2>